This article was written by David E. Skelton

 A one-time prankster described as “fun loving,” Dick Farrell was also an accomplished athlete who overcame what could easily have been a lifelong disease, but was taken from us early.
 He was truly a character in every sense of the word.
 He was, and remains, sorely missed.

-The author wishes to thank Kathy Lykke, daughter of Turk Farrell, for her time and assistance in insuring the accuracy of the family history.
+The author wishes to thank Kathy Lykke, daughter of Turk Farrell, for her time and assistance in ensuring the accuracy of the family history.

 1 Besides Farrell, those pitchers are Hugh Mulcahy, 1940 Philadelphia Phillies; Eddie Smith, 1942 Chicago White Sox; Ken Raffensberger, 1944 Phillies; Bob Rush, 1950 Chicago Cubs; Sam Jones, 1955 Cubs; Mel Stottlemyre, 1966 New York Yankees; and Steve Rogers, 1974 Montreal Expos.